 - Please don’t include unfinished work to the patch.
-Make sure that it doesn’t include any TODO comments.
+Make sure that it doesn’t contain any TODO comments.
 If you added some code and ended up not needing it, please make sure that you delete it before you submit your patch.

 - Please don’t fix multiple problems within a single patch or pull request.

-- Please don’t commit your personal changes to configuration files (runConfigurations/IDEA.xml, codeStyleSettings.xml, misc.xml, etc.) unless it is essential for the fix itself.
+- Please don’t commit your changes to configuration files (runConfigurations/IDEA.xml, codeStyleSettings.xml, misc.xml, etc.) unless it is essential for the fix itself.

 - Please avoid moving or renaming classes unless it is necessary for the fix.

-The ideal pull request would contain 1 commit with everything needed to fix the bug or implement a feature, but nothing else.
+The ideal pull request would contain one commit with everything needed to fix the bug or implement a feature, but nothing else.
 “Commit early, commit often” perfectly applies only to local commits, but such “public commits” are hard to review (the reviewer needs either to go commit by commit spending more time to review work-in-progress, or to review all changes at once thus losing valuable information stored in commit messages).

 The best would be to commit early, but then to squash all commits into one with a descriptive commit message.